 People with a family history of scoliosis are more likely to develop the condition.
-Girls are more likely to have a more severe form of scoliosis than boys are.
+Girls are more likely to have a more severe form of scoliosis than boys.

-Since scoliosis is a spinal shape issue, a physical examination is the first step.
 Your doctor will observe your back while you stand with your arms at your sides.
-He or she will be looking for spine curvature and whether or not your shoulders and waist area are symmetrical (in line).
-Next, your doctor will ask you to bend forward and observe your back from this angle.
-This time he or she will look for curvature in your upper and lower back.
+They’ll check for spine curvature and whether your shoulders and waist area are symmetrical.
+Next, your doctor will ask you to bend forward, looking for any curvature in your upper and lower back.

-- X-ray: uses radiation to create a picture of the spine
+- X-ray: uses small amounts of radiation to create a picture of your spine

-- MRI: uses radio and magnetic waves to get a detailed picture of bones and tissue surrounding them
+- MRI scan: uses radio and magnetic waves to get a detailed picture of bones and the tissue surrounding them

-- CT scan: X-rays taken at a variety of angles to get a 3D picture of the skeleton
+- CT scan: takes X-rays at a variety of angles to get a 3-D picture of the body

-- Bone scan: a solution that is radioactive is injected into your blood.
-It will be concentrated in area of increased circulation, making spinal abnormalities easier for your doctor to see.
+- bone scan: detects a radioactive solution injected into your blood that concentrates in areas of increased circulation, highlighting spinal abnormalities

-The type of treatment depends on numerous factors, but the degree of spine curvature is a major factor.
-Your doctor will also take into consideration your age, whether you are likely to continue growing, the amount and type of curvature, and the type of the scoliosis.
+Treatment depends on numerous factors, the degree of spine curvature being a major one.
+Your doctor will also take into consideration:

 The primary treatment options are bracing and surgery.

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, you will like have to use a brace if:
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, a person with scoliosis may need to use a brace if:

-- you are still growing and the curvature is more than 25 to 30 degrees
+- They’re still growing and the curvature is more than 25 to 30 degrees.

-- you are still growing and the curvature is between 20 and 29 degrees, but the curvature is getting worse
+- They’re still growing and the curvature is between 20 and 29 degrees, but the curvature is getting worse.

-- the curvature is between 20 and 29 degrees and you have at least two more years to grow; also, if you are a girl and you have not begun menstruation (NIAMS)
+- The curvature is between 20 and 29 degrees and the person has at least two more years to grow (also applies to girls who haven’t begun menstruation).

-The braces will not straighten the spine, but can prevent the curvature from increasing.
+Braces won’t straighten the spine, but they can prevent the curvature from increasing.
 This method of treatment is more effective for cases that are detected early.

 There are two main types of braces:

-- Underarm: made of plastic and fits close to the body.
-The brace is virtually invisible.
-This is used to treat lower spine curves, as it fits around the lower portion of the body.
+- Underarm: Made of plastic and fitting close to the body, this brace is virtually invisible.
+It’s used to treat lower spine curves and fits around the lower part of the body.

-- Milwaukee: this brace starts at the neck, and covers the entire torso, with the exception of the legs and arms.
-This brace is for curves that the underarm brace cannot address.
+- Milwaukee: This brace starts at the neck and covers the entire torso, with the exception of the legs and arms.
+It’s used for curves that the underarm brace can’t address.

-Surgery is usually reserved for people with severe curves—those greater than 45 or 50 degrees.
-However, you can always request this option if you feel that the curvature is interrupting your daily life or causing you discomfort.
+Surgery is usually reserved for people with curves greater than 45 or 50 degrees.
+However, talk to your doctor about this option if you’ve been diagnosed with scoliosis and feel the curvature is interrupting your daily life or causing you discomfort.

 Spinal fusion is the standard scoliosis surgery.
-The doctor will fuse your vertebrae (spinal bones) together using a material similar to bone, called bone graft, and rods and screws.
-The rods keep the spine in a straight position and the screws hold it in place.
-This will result in the bone graft and the vertebrae eventually fusing into a single bone.
-Children’s rods can be adjusted as they grow.
-There are some risks inherent in spinal fusion surgery including:
+In this procedure, the doctor fuses your vertebrae together using a bone graft, rods, and screws.
+The bone graft consists of bone or a material like it.
+The rods keep your spine in a straight position, and the screws hold them in place.
+Eventually, the bone graft and vertebrae fuse into a single bone.
+Rods can be adjusted in children as they grow.

 - excessive bleeding